ben0bi/BeRec/README.md

 https://www.youtube.com/watch?v=fXjCIICesxU

 Updates:
+-> You can switch between INTERNAL DIRECTORY or SD CARDS now.
+	-> It will try to mount sdb1 to /media/sdcard1 and sdb2 to /media/sdcard2
+	-> you can change those values in the globals.py
+	-> Including DID.py update for showing SD-cards mounted or not, or ID for internal drive.
--> MP3 Player almost fully working.
+-> MP3 Player fully working.
+	Maybe almost, there may be some errors but I tried to eliminate all upcoming bugs like "wrong file format, i will crash now" -> only loading mp3s, wavs, oggs, and flacs now.
 	No Buttons for Volume right now.
-Cannot read SDcard right now, it reads from a given (hardcoded) directory in the filesystem.
--> Renames all files and directories for convenience (replaces spaces with _ in directories, and much other characters like äàüè.)
+-> Renames all (relevant) files and directories for convenience
+	(replaces spaces with _ in directories,
+	and much other characters like äàüè in the filenames.)

 -> Display Library DID.py "for musicplayers", with special features, see below Appendix A.
 -> SoundPlayer library and DFRobot-Displaydriver-Library used: All files put together here,